Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 - You notice signs of dehydration: dark urine, dizziness, rapid heartbeat

 Your prescriber may adjust your dose timeline, recommend anti-nausea medication, or modify your injection schedule.
 Don't suffer through it silently — there are solutions beyond just eating differently.
+A check-in with your healthcare provider is always worth the visit for your health.

 Frequently Asked Questions